 Learn more about the benefits of online payment portals here!

-Operations managers aren’t expected to be accountants but they do need a certain level of financial intelligence in order to bring in the best results.
+Operations managers aren’t expected to be accountants.
+However, they require a certain level of financial intelligence to bring in the best results.

-It’s essential to factor overheads into your service contracts because you can easily focus either on the increased value of the contract, compared to residential jobs, or on lowering the price in order to impress the customer into signing.
+It’s essential to factor overheads into your service contracts.
+You can easily focus either on the increased value of the contract, compared to residential jobs, or on lowering the price to impress the customer into signing.

 Always remember Nick’s advice: